- Learn through real-world application.

-- Tailor your degree to your own areas of interest
+- Tailor your degree to your own interests.

 How you will learn

-In your first year you will cover the key elements that will allow you to understand the fundamental matters that you will encounter on this degree.
-You will explore classical and modern philosophy, religion, and ethics.
+- Cover the key elements that will allow you to understand the fundamental issues you will explore on this degree.

 Modern Christian Doctrine